rubytoolbox/rubytoolbox/.devcontainer/README.md

 ```bash
 docker ps -a | grep devcont | cut --fields 1 -d " " | xargs docker rm -f
 ```

+### Selenium Chrome

+For feature specs that require a browser, we are using Capybara with Selenium, backed by the dedicated [selenium/standalone-chome](https://hub.docker.com/r/selenium/standalone-chrome/) Docker image.
+It will be run automatically as part of the devcontainer services and your specs should be pre-configured to automatically use that.

+As per the selenium-chrome docs, you can view the running browser in your browser via VNC, by opening http://localhost:7900/?autoconnect=1&resize=scale&password=secret - when running via Codespaces, please note that the host will be different, but you need to open port 7900.
+You can do so from the "Ports" panel in VS Code.